 The UK intends to take the lead globally by setting out its 20-year plan to tackle AMR.
 The plan covers three key areas:

-- Prevention: the UK wants to cut resistant infections by 10% in the next 5 years and aims to do this by cutting antibiotic use by a further 15% (by only using them in people who are really ill and dramatically reducing their use within livestock), through immunisation and better infection control.
+i.
+Prevention: the UK wants to cut resistant infections by 10% in the next five years and aims to do this by cutting antibiotic use by a further 15% (by only using them in people who are really ill and dramatically reducing their use within livestock), through immunisation and better infection control.

 Interesting developments in the field